meghanakanapaneni/meghanakanapaneni.github.io/_posts/2019-07-04-Generating-molecules-using-Junction-Tree-VAE-using-PyTorch.md

 (ii)Combining them into a molecule with a graph message passing network.

 <h2>Overview</h2>
-A molecular graph G is first decomposed into its junction tree TG, where each coloured node in the tree represents a substructure in the molecule.We then encode both the tree and graph into their latent embeddings zT and zG.
-To decode the molecule, we first reconstruct junction tree from zT , and then assemble nodes in the tree back to the original molecule.
+A molecular graph G is first decomposed into its junction tree T<sub>G</sub>, where each coloured node in the tree represents a substructure in the molecule.We then encode both the tree and graph into their latent embeddings z<sub>T</sub> and z<sub>G</sub>.
+To decode the molecule, we first reconstruct junction tree from z<sub>T</sub> , and then assemble nodes in the tree back to the original molecule.
 <center>{%include image.html url="\assets\img\jvae_1.png" %}</center>
 <h2>Implementation</h2>
 I'll be showing you how I built my Junction tree VAE in Pytorch.
 The dataset I used is ZINC dataset.The dataset contains smiles representation